THE Industry Meeting Place to Exchange Real-World Solutions to Improve Speed, Cost and Quality

 Alison Arnold, Ph.D., Head of Fermentation and Microbiology, Ingenza Ltd, United Kingdom

-Ambr250™: An Advanced Tool for Optimization and Process Development in Both Microbial and Cell Cultures for Biotherapeutics
+Ambr250™: An Advanced Tool for Optimisation and Process Development in Cell Culture Therapeutics

 Impact of Process Conditions on Product Quality

 New DataImpact of Cell Culture Conditions and Cell Age on Sequence Variance